 Read more → What is an airdrop?

-The decision of whether you want to trade crypto CFDs or invest in crypto directly is, of course, entirely up to you.
-Depending on your risk tolerance level, crypto know-how, and financial goals, you can decide which one is better for you.
+The decision of whether traders want to trade crypto CFDs or invest in crypto directly is, of course, entirely up to traders.
+Depending on the risk tolerance level, crypto know-how, and financial goals, traders can decide which one is better for you.

-Cryptocurrency CFDs can be very profitable if you want to make short-term trading profits without wanting to deal with the hassle of securely storing cryptocurrencies in different crypto wallets.
+Cryptocurrency CFDs can be very profitable if traders want to make short-term trading profits without wanting to deal with the hassle of securely storing cryptocurrencies in different crypto wallets.

-Trading cryptocurrencies through exchanges, on the other hand, probably makes more sense if you want to invest in crypto with a long-term view.
-Taking this route requires you to be tech-savvy enough to carefully manage your wallets and navigate crypto exchanges.
+On the other hand, trading cryptocurrencies through exchanges probably makes more sense if traders want to invest in crypto with a long-term view.
+Taking this route requires traders to be tech-savvy enough to carefully manage their wallets and navigate crypto exchanges.

-These factors will help you decide whether trading cryptocurrency or crypto CFDs is more suited to you.
-Whatever you choose, however, make sure you thoroughly research the assets you plan to trade and that you never invest more than you can afford to lose.
+These factors will help traders decide whether trading cryptocurrency or crypto CFDs is more suitable.
+Whatever the trader chooses, however, make sure to thoroughly research the assets will plan to trade and that you never invest more than you can afford to lose.